Ron Asheton: Early life

 Ronald Franklin Asheton was born July 17, 1948, in Washington, D.C.
-He described his household as heavily musical, and described his family as his first big musical influence.
-His first instrument was a violin which was given by his mother, he was then gifted an accordion at age 5, of which he practiced more seriously with.
-At age 10 he took up both guitar and bass which ultimately took the majority of his practice time and interest.
+He described his family as his first big musical influence.
+His first instrument was a violin which was given to him by his mother.
+He was then gifted an accordion at age 5, which he practiced more seriously.
+At the age of 10 he took up both the guitar and the bass which ultimately took up the majority of his practice time and interest.

-He described himself as a child different compared to others kids his age, as a majority of kids that lived in his area were more interested in sports and physical activities, while he spent his time listening to music and practicing on guitar and bass.
+He described himself as a child who was different when compared to other kids his age, as the majority of the kids that lived in his area were more interested in sports and physical activities, while he spent his time listening to music and practicing his guitar and bass.
 When he was 13, the family relocated to Ann Arbor, Michigan.
-He and his brother Scott attended Pioneer High School.
+He and his brother, Scott, attended Pioneer High School.

 He played with some local bands including the Prime Movers and The Chosen Few (briefly overlapping with James Williamson, later of the Stooges).
 He met Iggy Pop soon after and they formed the hard rock band the Stooges.
-Like his father who was a Marine, Ron had a strong interest in military history, including a controversial albeit apolitical obsession with collecting Nazi memorabilia.
+Like his father who was a Marine, Ron had a strong interest in military history, including a controversial, albeit apolitical, obsession with collecting Nazi memorabilia.